uwcms/FinalStateAnalysis/NtupleTools/test/README.rst

 list of possible command line options. submit_job.py creates text for a bash script to submit jobs via FarmoutAnalysisJobs.
 (see http://www.hep.wisc.edu/cms/comp/faq.html#how-can-i-use-farmoutanalysisjobs...)
-By default the output of this script is printed to stdout.
-You can also use the option --output_file (-o) to create a script with this information.
+By default the resulting script is printed to stdout.
+You can also use the option --output_file (-o) to create put the script in a text file.

 The following will run a bunch of PHYS14 miniAOD files.
 As new MiniAOD versions are released, you only need to change the campaign-tag.
 This command uses a DAS lookup to find all available